All Collections

 3. Make sure that text styles are set correctly, and especially check if you really want to keep hyphenation (which is usually enabled by default).

 4. Make sure that the fonts you are using are included in the InDesign package.
-You need static OTF or TTF fonts.
-Adobe fonts are not packaged.
+You need static OTF or TTF fonts (no TTC, no variable fonts).
+Adobe fonts are not packaged and therefore don't work.

 5. Put elements that should be editable as much in the front as possible (on top of the layer list).